circleci/circleci-docs/jekyll/_cci2/orb-concepts.md

 ### Commands

 Commands contain one or more steps in which [parameters]({{site.baseurl}}/2.0/reusing-config/#using-the-parameters-declaration) can be used to modify behavior.
-Commands are the logic of orbs and are responsible for executing steps such as [checking out code](https://circleci.com/docs/2.0/configuration-reference/#checkout), or running shell code, for example, running BASH or CLI tools.
+Commands are the logic of orbs and are responsible for executing steps such as [checking out code](https://circleci.com/docs/2.0/configuration-reference/#checkout), or running shell code, for example, running bash or CLI tools.
 For more information see the [Authoring Reusable Commands]({{site.baseurl}}/2.0/reusing-config/#authoring-reusable-commands) guide.

 As an example, the AWS S3 orb includes a _command_ to copy a file or object to a new location: `aws-s3/copy`.
 If your AWS authentication details are stored as environment variables, the syntax to use this command in your config is simply:

-{:.tab.orbCommands.Usage_Example}

 ```yaml
 version: 2.1